sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

     const sink = new VideoSampleSink(videoTrack);
     const audioSink = new EncodedPacketSink(audioTrack);

-    // Loop over all frames, with re-ecoding for await (const sample of sink.samples()) {
+    // Loop over all frames, with re-encoding for await (const sample of sink.samples()) {
         videoSource.add(sample);
     }